kencoken/imsearch-tools/README.md

 Revision History
 ----------------

+ + *Jan 2013*
+     - Fixed issue with timeout by migrating from Restkit to Requests library
+     - Added missing GEvent monkey-patching to provide speed boost
  + *Oct 2012*
      - Added support for Bing, the new Google API and Flickr, updated to new interface
      - Added `gevent` async support